machinae/etherscan/README.md

 }
 ```

-All client commands have a ..Context version that allows their use with
+All client commands have a .Context version that allows their use with
 context.Context.
+The context controls cancellation and request timeout.

 ## Status
 Supported featues of the [Etherscan API](https://etherscan.io/apis):